 Costume with Purpose

 The natural world is filled with incredible costumes, but they aren’t just for show.
 Plants and animals have a purpose behind their looks.
-One case of mimicry involves the monarch butterfly.
+One case of fascinating mimicry involves the monarch and viceroy butterflies.
 During the caterpillar stage, the monarch butterfly feeds on milkweed.
-The toxins in milkweed make monarchs poisonous to predators.
-If they eat a monarch, they get sick.
-When the predator considers eating a monarch in the future, they remember getting ill and leave monarchs alone.
+The toxins in milkweed make monarchs taste bad to predators.
+If a predator eats a monarch, it gets sick.
+When the predator considers eating a monarch in the future, it will remember getting ill and leave monarchs alone.
 Similarly, viceroy butterflies are also distasteful to predators.
 By sharing the same coloration, these two co-mimics each benefit by making it less likely that a predator will try to eat either one of them.

 Another interesting case of disguise is that of the male cuttlefish.
 Smaller males will actually make themselves look like females.
 This allows them to slip by bigger male rivals when pursuing a mate without getting chased away.
 Another intriguing example is the orchid mantis.
 It mimics a flower to hide from prey, and then attacks.